BBC report highlighting the links between online gaming and online gambling

 British children spending £270m a year on mobile game ‘loot boxes' and in-app purchases

-Go to the fourth 30 minute section and listen from 6 minutes 40 seconds and hear the interview with the GamFam CEO on the Alexis Conran show
+Go to the section 13:00 to 14:00 and listen from 6 minutes 40 seconds and hear the interview with the GamFam CEO on the Alexis Conran show

 The government could be held liable for a gambling addict's suicide after a coroner ruled that his inquest could consider whether the state failed in its duty to protect him.